 Inhale to embrace, exhale to release.

 I’ve been sitting on this grief series for over a year.
 Waiting for the ’right’ time and knowing deep down inside that the time is always right.
-Between the latest US election results, months of live streamed genocides around the world, the recent execution of another innocent person here in the US, and the accelerated destruction of Mama Earth’s critica; resources, I am crystal clear that the time is NOW.
+Between the latest US election results, months of live streamed genocides around the world, the recent execution of another innocent person here in the US, and the accelerated destruction of Mama Earth’s natural resources, I am crystal clear that the time is NOW.

 I hope this series offers nourishment and direction for individual and collective healing, understanding, and liberation.
 By aligning the spiral of grief with the cultural competence continuum, we will reinforce the necessary role that grief must play to restore a kinship worldview centering interconnectedness with all.